Initiatives for All Stakeholders Governance

 Executive Officer compensation

-*Total amount payable = the total amount based on target criteria for each executive officer x {(a coefficient linked to the rate of achievement of the Group revenue target for the fiscal year x 40%) + (a coefficient linked to the rate of achievement of the Group operating profit target for the fiscal year x 60%)}
+Total amount payable = the total amount based on target criteria for each executive officer x a coefficient linked to the rate of achievement of the Group business profit target for the fiscal year

 *Please scroll horizontally to view